nightfire8199/project-hermes/README.rst

 	$ python LibraryBuild.py

-The program wil ask for your various credentials before compiling a library
+The program will ask for your various credentials before compiling a library

 Once the user input console is available type a single ascii character to return all songs whose track name starts with that character

 TODO:

+* Build client interface
 * Store authentication credentials locally
 * Store library track metadata locally
 * Auto-login if credentials stored